 Last but not least.
 Almost sixty years ago oil was found in the area what is now known as the United Arab Emirates.
 Since then, the wealth of the Gulf became unparalleled.
 At present the United Arab Emirates are the eighth biggest oil producer in the world with a production more than 3,000,000 barrels per day.
 One barrel is almost 160 litres of oil.

 For medieval Frisia it was almost the same.
 It was not oil but another fossil fuel, namely peat.
 Some say the slowly sustainable energy (peat grows 10-15 cm over a century).
 Just like the Gulf Arabs, the Frisians happened to sit on organic gold.
 “Zwischen Watt und Moor” as they say in Ostfriesland and in Nordfriesland.
-From the mouth of the mighty river Meuse in the Netherlands all the way up along the North Sea coast to Kreis Nordfriesland just south of the Danish border in Germany, extensive peat lands existed.
+From the mouth of the mighty River Meuse in the Netherlands all the way up along the North Sea coast to Landkreis Nordfriesland just south of the Danish border in Germany, extensive peatlands existed.
 We estimate at least 25,000 square meters of peat lands.
 Square meters.
 We are not talking cubic meters, yet.
 But easily two metres deep.
 It were the Frisians that started to exploit these peat lands commercially and, thus, systematically.
 It supplied the Frisians, and later the Dutch and Germans, with much wealth.
 From the Early Middle Ages well into modern history.
 Maybe it was this economic wealth that was the real foundation of the Republic of the Seven United Netherlands, the birth of the Netherlands.
 We will come back to it further bellow.
-And the number 7 keeps popping up.
+And the number 7 keeps popping up…

 We are not going to debate about Black Pete climbing through chimneys to deliver gifts to kids and that way becoming black of soot.
 No, we will go more in depth about commercial peat exploitation in medieval Frisia, and what it meant for the landscape and even for the Frisian identity.